Paul Cohen, M.D., Ph.D.

-Obesity has been estimated to threaten the health of more than 650 million people worldwide and more than one-third of the U.S. population.
-As a physician-scientist focusing on obesity and metabolic disease, Cohen investigates the molecular origins of metabolic dysfunction related to obesity with the ultimate goal of developing therapies to break the link between them.
+Being overweight or obese threatens the health of more than 2 billion people worldwide and more than two-thirds of the U.S. population.
+As a physician-scientist focusing on obesity and metabolic disease, Cohen investigates the molecular origins of metabolic dysfunction and cancer related to obesity with the ultimate goal of developing therapies to break the link between them.

 Obesity can bring with it myriad serious and even potentially fatal health problems, including cardiovascular disease, type 2 diabetes, and cancer.
 But these conditions and the timing of their onset are not universal; they develop much later for some patients than others, and some escape almost entirely.
 A number of reasons—genetics, diet, physical activity, and type of fat—contribute to this variability.
 Cohen focuses on understanding the molecular underpinnings of obesity-related diseases.

 Epidemiological studies have shown visceral adipose tissue, stored around the abdomen, increases risk for illness and death.
 Meanwhile, subcutaneous adipose deposits around the hips and buttocks do not raise these risks and may even be protective.
 Evidence suggests the type of adipocytes within these two tissues is responsible for the dichotomy.